openemr/openemr/FHIR_README.md

     - Immunizations
     - Social History
     - Medical Equipment
+    - Vital Signs (shows the latest vitals recorded for the patient)

 - CCD is generated on demand, saved off in patient's record under the CCDA category
 - Requires following standard FHIR authorization